 What Type of Turf is Most Optimal for Pulling Sleds?

-Dense and Compact: You'll want to make sure you avoid a sports turf that has a higher pile height or feels spongy.
+You'll want to make sure you avoid sports turf that has a higher pile height or feels spongy.
 While this type of sports turf may be ideal for certain recreation, sled workouts will require a more compact surface so the sled can glide along the surface with ease.

 If you're installing turf for sled workouts in an outdoor space, the following are a few things we'd avoid when shopping:

-Cheap Material: You get what you pay for.
+You get what you pay for.
 For better performance and long-lasting results, you'll want to make sure you're placing a high-quality sports turf in spaces where the sunlight hits.
 Cheap artificial turf materials will not last under UV rays.
+Cheap artificial grass will also struggle to resist wear and tear from gym equipment.

-Rubber: Sports turf materials made of rubber are not recommended out in the sun.
+Sports turf materials made of rubber are not recommended out in the sun.
 Over time UV rays will cause the rubber to fall apart.
+While rubber offers a good bounce, it also retains heat and will be much warmer to the touch than other sports turf materials.

 We'd recommend using Pu1k turf adhesive to secure sports turf to concrete and other hard surfaces.
 Note that this adhesive is a strong glue and may leave stains on the surface upon removal down the line.
 For indoor areas, typically just gluing around the perimeter will suffice and be enough to keep the sports turf secure.
 If you're laying sports turf for sled workouts outside, we'd also recommend "spot gluing" throughout the surface as well to ensure that the artificial grass doesn't begin to buckle or wrinkle in the sunlight.

 Make sure the base surface is clean and prepped prior to gluing down.
 In some cases, a floor sealant may be required before securing sports turf.
 The floor has to be dry.
 Most glues will not adhere to wet surfaces.
 Before gluing the turf down, try to use glue to see how it behaves.
 Some turf adhesives can expand dramatically, causing bubbles and inconsistencies.
-Roll turf onto the surface for the best results.
+Roll the turf onto the surface after applying the adhesive for the best results.

-Note that this strong glue may penetrate concrete pretty deep and might require abrasive cleaning upon removal.
+Note that this glue is commercial grade and strong.
+Adhesives may penetrate the concrete or hard surface and require abrasive cleaning upon removal.

 The beauty of installing artificial turf in your space is that it is fairly self-sufficient.
 There's not much maintenance required!
 When opting for padded artificial turf for sled workouts, you remove the need for sand infill.
 This allows you to simply vacuum the surface whenever there's debris or messes.
 Because sports turf is made with durable materials and often features a low pile height, it can hold up to a lot of foot traffic without requiring consistent brushing.